discordjs/guide/guide/commando/args.md

 See?
 Simple.

 - `key` is the name of the argument.
 When you define it in your `run` method, this is what you'll be using.
-- `prompt` is the text that displays if the user provides no argument.
+- `prompt` is the text that displays if the user doesn't provide arguments.
 If someone uses `?say` by itself, that prompt will ask for the text.
 - `type` is the type of the argument.
 This can be many things, including `string`, `integer`, `user`, `member`, etc.

 Adding more args is as simple as adding another object to the array, like so: